VoronDesign/VoronUsers/printer_mods/deepfriedheroin/v0_bed_wagos/readme.md

-# Two versions of V0 Bed Wagos
+# Two Versions of V0 Bed Wagos

 ## Side Rails - Dual and Quad
 Attach Wago 221-412 to your v0 bed.